dondestamos/EFDA_MovementData/README.md

 # EFDA_MovementData
 A lightweight mex-precompiled Matlab libraries demonstrating and extending two "fdasrvf" (https://github.com/jdtuck/fdasrvf_MATLAB) functions for elastic alignment of biological movement signals.
+Ready to run on most Windows 10/11 machines.
 Submitted with manuscript Krotov, S. Razavian, Sadeghi, and Sternad "Time-Warping to Extract Salient Features and Decouple Spatial and Temporal Variability in Biological Signals – A Tutorial Review with Application to Human Movement Data"